torchipeppo/p3-clock-for-cinnamon/lunar_calendar_generation/README.md

 NASA Jet Propulsion Laboratory, which **weighs about 32 MB** and allows to calculate moon phases in the **year range 2000-2148**.
-The ephemeris file will be stored in the same directory you run the script from, so you may reuse them again.
+The ephemeris file will be stored in the same directory you run the script from, so you may reuse it again.
 For more information and to select a different ephemeris table, see around the beginning of the script.